1 min read

 (Psalm 133:1) How good and pleasant it is when God’s people live together in unity.

-Notice this verse does not say, “How good and pleasant it is when I go to a church service.”
-It does not say this because the definition of the church in the Bible is people, God’s people.
+Notice this verse does not say, “How good and pleasant it is when we go to church services together.”

-When we have deep relationships with people—all of reality is relational—who are truly living surrendered lives for God, it is so good, pleasant, enjoyable, and even fun.
+When we have deep relationships with other Christians—even a few—who are truly living surrendered lives for God--our experience is good, pleasant, enjoyable, and even fun.

-We taste a little bit of what it is going to be like in heaven.
+We taste a little bit of what it is like in heaven when we share life together with true followers of Jesus Christ.

-We have a sense of oneness created by the Holy Spirit who lives within each of us.
+We have a sense of "supernatural oneness" that only the Holy Spirit can create.

 We care for one another.